Home Loan Experts

 Judgments are worse than defaults because they are court orders.

-These are directives to pay a debt of which you have breached the terms, and they stay on your credit file for five years whether or not the default has been paid.
+These are directives to pay a debt for which you have breached the terms.
+They stay on your credit file for five years, whether or not the default has been paid.

 It is still better if you pay out the debt so that the judgment can appear as “paid” on your credit file rather than remaining as “unpaid”.